TBD54566975/aliased/README.md

 [VSCode](https://code.visualstudio.com/) + [Vue - Official plugin](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and NOT Vetur, or Volar).

-## Type Support for `.vue` Imports in TS

-TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` for type checking.
+TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` (a dependency in `package.json`) for type checking.
 In editors, we need Vue - Official plugin to make the TypeScript language service aware of `.vue` types.

 ## Building and Running the App